 Responsible Waste Management and Water Use

 Westlake joined The Alliance to End Plastic Waste (AEPW) in March 2019 to reduce plastic waste in the environment, particularly in the world's oceans.
 AEPW is a coalition of 50 companies from the plastics and consumer goods value chain aligned to work to eliminate plastic waste in the environment and demonstrate projects that create and extract value from plastic waste.
-Westlake has made a $5 million commitment to advance the end of plastic waste and continues to be involved in multi-stakeholder projects.

-Low-Carbon Caustic Soda
+Lower-carbon PVC and Caustic Soda

 Circular Economy Solutions

 At Westlake, we proactively seek to innovate to advance a circular economy, which aims to keep resources in use for as long as possible to maximize their value.
 Areas of focus that offer the most potential for creating value are described below:

 The company has utilized a proprietary process to extract plasticizers from unusable items to be reused in a new product or compound.